bucn474/Buildd-Repo/README.md

 https://github.com/bucn474/Buildd.git
 Go to the Kodi "file manager"> Click on "Add source">

-The path for the source is https://github.com/bucn474/Buildd.git)(Give it the name "Buildd").
+The path for the source is https://github.com/bucn474/Buildd.git (Give it the name "Buildd").

 Go to "Addons"> "install from zip file"> find and click on "MyKodiBuild Repo">